 EVMS Clinical Psychology Internship - Major Components

 The EVMS Clinical Psychology Internship Program is organized around major, minor, and outpatient rotations.
-The educational model requires that psychology interns concentrate their activities in their primary area of emphasis while on their major rotations in Adult Medical Inpatient, Pediatric Behavioral Medicine, or Adult Psychiatric Inpatient.
+The educational model requires that psychology interns concentrate their activities in their primary area of emphasis while on their major rotations in Adult Medical Inpatient, Pediatric Behavioral Medicine, Adult Psychiatric Inpatient, or Integrated Primary Care.
 Major rotations can be supplemented with minor rotations (i.e. concentrated experiences in specialized areas) if desired.
 Didactics and activities at the outpatient training clinic a ½ day a week round out the total internship experience.

 In summary, the internship consists of four primary components: (1) major rotations; (2) minor rotations; (3) an outpatient psychotherapy caseload; and (4) a series of seminars.